ant0n-anon/Kubuntu-Post-Install-Script/README.md

 # Kubuntu-Post-Install-Script
 Script for updating Kubuntu after fresh install

-This script should make any fresh install on KDE up to date with some important decentralized programs.
+This script should make any fresh install on Kubuntu up to date with some important decentralized programs.

 This will try to activate expressvpn.